harshkhandelwal30/momentum-investing-methods/README.md

 Price Momentum has **UNDERPERFORMED** the Index in terms of CAGR but **OUTPERFORMED** in terms of Sharpe Ratio, Maximum Drawwdown.

 Volatility Adjusted Portfolio has **OUTPERFORMED** both Index and the Price momentum portfolio in all aspects showcasing higher CAGR, higher Sharpe ratio, lower Max Drawdown.

+**NOTE:-**
+1) These results are **survivorship bias-free**.Check Nifty_Constituents file for the same.
+Survivorship bias happens when we take only the stocks into account that are currently in NIFTY 50 and dont take into account the stocks which have been removed or delisted.

+2) This is not investment advice of any kind.Just for Learning purposes.